publicsubmission/CPSBench/README.md

 ## Dataset

-The dataset can be access at [data directory in this project](https://github.com/publicsubmission/CPSBench/tree/main/data/dataset/10-fold/fold_0/train_data.json) .
+The dataset can be access at project path:./data/dataset/10-fold/

 Here is an sample in this dataset.